Save the Date For GSX 2020

 |The ASIS International event management team and volunteer leadership has worked diligently over the past four years to modernize and reinvent the premier event in the security industry.
 More than six decades after the launch of the ASIS Annual Seminar & Exhibits, the industry’s flagship, peer–driven event has transformed both in substance and brand to meet the needs of the modern security practitioner and solution provider/exhibitor partner.
 Every single change we’ve implemented has been with the intent to improve the experience for our most important stakeholders: our attendees and exhibitors.

 On the heels of these recent modernizations, the event team and ASIS Volunteer leadership has embraced a commitment to continuous improvement.
 To that end, we have some exciting changes to the GSX event schedule to share for 2020 GSX in Atlanta.
 The following answers address the general questions regarding the change in the schedule for 2020, and more information will be posted as the event develops.

 Check out our Flickr album to see hundreds of pictures from GSX 2019 in Chicago!

 Go to GSX 2019 Flickr Album

 GSX 2020 Call for Presentations has CLOSED The GSX 2021 Call for Presentations will open in November/December 2020!
 Today’s security leaders need to be prepared for anything—from terrorism to a cyberattack to an insider threat.
-They must understand the language of leadership, be able to gather and act on diverse and robust intelligence and navigate…Read More
+They must understand the language of leadership, be able to…Read More

 GSX Learnings: Department of Homeland Security Discusses How to Prepare for and Combat the Growing Drone Threat